anthonyradose/vanhalen_milestone_project/README.md

 * [Brett Jordan](https://www.flickr.com/photos/x1brett/27398345319) (Used for Van Halen's 1984 album cover art in News, Music and Contact sections)
 * [The Mighty Van Halen](https://www.themightyvanhalen.net/wp-content/uploads/1984-tourdates.jpg) (Used for 1984 tour poster in Tour and Contact sections)
 * All first 5 album cover images were taken from wikipedia and enhanced with photoshop
+* All images have been credited in html code as well